 SYDNEY PETERSON

 Paralympic Champion, World Championship & World Cup Medalist.
 Sydney is an American Paralympic Hopeful for what would be her 2nd consecutive Winter Paralympic Team in 2026.
 Sydney and is a native of Lake Elmo, MN (Twin Cities).
+At the Beijing 2022 Winter Paralympic Games, she won Paralympic Gold, Silver and Bronze in Para Nordic Cross Country events.

 Sydney is working on a dual Masters and PHD program at the University of Utah in Neuroscience in Salt Lake City and holds a B.S. from St Lawrence University where she was the first Paralympic athlete to ski on a NCAA team.

 She trains for the ParaNordic team with members of the U.S. Biathlon and Nordic team in Park City.
+For Milan 2026 Winter Paralympic Games, Sydney is attempting to add Biathlon to her overall program.

 Two young female hockey players celebrating after winning a championship, celebrating with medals, one in a blue USA jersey and the other holding a trophy, in front of a cathedral with text celebrating the 2026 Olympics in Milan and Cortina.